unedeplus/doc/pages/04.applications/10.docs/my_webapp/app_my_webapp.md

 >NB: The port number to use for the SFTP connection is the one used for SSH, and configured in `/etc/ssh/sshd_config`.
 This trick allows you to automatically update your site.
 For example, the Makefile for the Pelican tool allows you to use `make ftp_upload`.

+Additionnaly you can use the "connect to server" dialog in Ubuntu > Files with this command : sftp://my_webapp@YourServerIp:SshPort/